rcbops/support-tools/chef-install/README.md

 install-cookbooks
 -----------------

-This appropriatly named command can be used to install the rcbops cookbooks.
+This appropriately named command can be used to install the rcbops cookbooks.
 You should log off and back on to ensure your knife command works, if you got to this point by running the above command.